jcguidry/flight-ml-ingest-gcp-func/README.md

 - ***Github Actions Authentication***
   - The project is set up for deployment with GitHub Actions, as defined in the `.github/workflows/deploy.yaml` file.
   - To deploy the project, add a `GCP_SA_KEY` secret to your GitHub Actions environment.
 This allows the deployment workflow to authenticate with GCP services.
-Make sure to copy and paste the entire the service account key JSON object, Including `{}`.
+Make sure to copy and paste the entire the service account key JSON object, including `{}`.
 - ***Cloud Function Authentication***
   - You will need to add the following environment variables to your GCP Cloud Function:
     - `FLIGHTAWARE_API_KEY`
     - `GCP_CREDENTIALS_JSON_ENCODED`
   - These should be stored in the GCP Secret Manager, then referenced in the Cloud Function configuration.
     - These secrets are assigned to environment variable names in the `deploy.yaml` workflow, using the `secret_environment_variables` parameter,
       - For the deployed app to access these secrets, you must specify a `service-account-email` which the deployed app will belong to.
-This `service-account-email` must have the `Secret Manager Secret Accessor` role which can be granted In GCP's IAM & Admin section.
+This `service-account-email` must have the `Secret Manager Secret Accessor` role which can be granted in GCP's IAM & Admin section.
   - List of Deployment Configuration Parameters: [Github Actions for Google Cloud Functions](https://github.com/google-github-actions/deploy-cloud-functions)